-The beautiful thing about D-Force is that you can target a specific area rather than spraying your entire yard.
+The beautiful thing about D-Force is that you can target a specific area rather than spray your entire yard.
 The spray can be sprayed directly on the nest or the bees.

 When spraying insecticides near or at a nest, always wear protective clothing.

-If you do not wish to use D-Force, you can use any bee insecticide that is labeled for bee use.
-When spraying any form of insecticide, make sure to follow the guidelines precisely and to take measures by wearing protective clothes.
+If you do not wish to use D-Force, you can use any bee insecticide labeled for bee use.
+When spraying any form of insecticide, make sure to follow the guidelines precisely and to take measures by wearing protective clothing.

 Boric acid is another suggested product that you can use right now.
 This solution contains powerful chemicals that can quickly remove wasps and bees.
 Boric acid is often sold as a powder.
-Most insects, including bees, are highly poisonous to this acid.
+Unfortunately, most insects, including bees, are highly poisonous to this acid.

-If you are looking for the best home cures for killing bees and wasps right away, you can purchase this acid from a chemical store.
-When this substance is placed into the bee hive, it can instantly kill the whole population in your garden.
+You can purchase this acid from a chemical store if you are looking for the best home cures for killing bees and wasps right away.
+However, when this substance is placed into the bee hive, it can instantly kill the whole population in your garden.